 How to take better photos of your kids

-• You always forget to have your camera out or you don’t feel like your phone is up to the task.
+- You always forget to have your camera out OR you don't feel like your phone is up to the task.

-• You feel like things need to look a certain way – your house be clean, your child in designer clothes, your kids behaving not like an insane being who’s had a little too much TV (We’ve all been there – especially post pandemic, please tell me I’m not the only one who hasn’t regained control.)
+- You feel like things need to look a certain way - your house be clean, your child in designer clothes, your kids behaving not like an insane being who's had a little too much TV (We've all been there - especially post pandemic, please tell me I'm not the only one who hasn't quite regained control.)

 You always forget to have your camera out or you don’t feel like your phone is up to the task.